AdguardTeam/BrowserAssistant/README.md

 ## "How to debug extension without AdGuard apps"

 - Replace `import api from './Api'` with `import api from './Stub/StubApi';` everywhere in the background script: `index.js` and `requestsApi.js`
-- Changeable parameters of host are marked as @param in the class StubHost
+- Changeable parameters of host are marked as @param in the class StubHost.
+For example, in order to emulate disabled protection find property isProtectionEnabled marked as @param and manually in code set its value to false.